linjiyuan90/Notes/ML/Bayesian.md

+# Hierarchical Bayesian Modeling
+* enable the borrowing of statistical strength for small data size.
+* model with common prior

 # sth

 LDA's main advantage over the PLSI method is that it's not quite as susceptible to overfitting.
 This is generally true of Baysian methods which reducees the number of model parameters to be estimated, and therefore work much better for smaller data sets.